abhip06/youtube-backend/Readme.md

 First clone the github repository.

-Then you need to create a .env file on the root directory of your project to set all your environment variables.
+Then you need to create a .env file on the root directory of your project to set all the environment variables.
 Copy all the variables from the sample.env file and then specify the value for each environment variables.

 Now open the terminal and run the following command `npm install` followed by `npm run dev` .